 The winery "FM Mayer Vitikultur" is located in the 19th district of Vienna Döbling (Austria).
-Franz-Michael Mayer comes from one of Vienna's most famous and oldest wine-growing dynasties.
-The family Mayer is since the year 1683 in viticulture and with the wine tavern Mayer at Pfarrplatz
+Franz-Michael Mayer comes from one of the most famous and oldest viticulture dynasties in Vienna.
+The Mayer family has been in viticulture and with the wine tavern since 1683 Mayer at Pfarrplatz

-known (was taken over in 2007 by the private foundation Hans Schmid).
-After his education at the Klosterneuburg wine school
+known (was taken over by the Hans Schmid private foundation in 2007).
+After training at the Klosterneuburg Wine School

-he spent some time in German and Alsatian wine regions or businesses.
-He then joined practice in South Africa Nederburg
+he spent some time in German and Alsatian wine regions or companies.
+He then gathered practice in South Africa Nederburg

 as production manager for red wines and made study trips to South Africa, Australia and New Zealand.
-In 1999, Mayer returned to his roots to "build a bridge between the traditional methods of the home in connection with innovative processes of new, strange grape varieties.
+In 1999 Mayer returned to his roots in order to “bridge the gap between traditional methods of home in connection with innovative processes of new, foreign grape varieties.

-The leased vineyards cover 2.38 hectares in the vineyards Fotzen, Langteufel, Prussia and Unger on the well-known Nußberg
+The leased vineyards cover 2.38 hectares in the vineyards Fotzen, Langteufel, Prussia and Unger the best known Nußberg

-, It cultivates traditional grape varieties such as Chardonnay (of which about one third is Chardonnay clone from the Argentine Mendoza), Pinot Blanc and Pinot Gris, but also the variety Sémillon, which is unusual for Austria.
-Grüner Veltliner, Pinot Blanc, Neuburger, Roter Veltliner and Rotgipfler are typical Viennese wines in the Langteufel and Fotzen vineyards mixed sentence
+, Traditional grape varieties such as Chardonnay (around a third of which are Chardonnay clones from the Argentinean Mendoza), Pinot Blanc and Pinot Gris, but also the Sémillon variety, which is unusual for Austria, are cultivated.
+In the Langteufel and Fotzen vineyards, Grüner Veltliner, Weißburgunder, Neuburger, Roter Veltliner and Rotgipfler stand for the typical Viennese mixed sentence

-, The goal is to develop small quantities of creative wines in these top Viennese locations.
-The "WIEN.Kult" line includes the Gemischter Satz and Weißburgunder, in the innovation line of "Sémio", the modern Chardonnay under "Francisco Miguel", the "Acacia Barrel" developed Pinot Gris, as well as the top Line (named after the Nußberg and the Chardonnay clone from Mendoza) "Nussdoza", which does not exist every year.
+, The aim is to develop small quantities of creative wines in these top Viennese locations.
+These are from the "WIEN.Kult" line the mixed types and Pinot Blanc, in the innovation line of the "Sémio", furthermore the modern type Chardonnay under "Francisco Miguel", the "Platinum" Pinot Gris developed in the acacia barrel, as well as from the top Line (named after the Nussberg and Chardonnay clone from Mendoza) “Nußdoza”, which does not exist every year.